Best Crunchbase Alternatives ($99/Mo for Data Everyone Scrapes) in 2026

 Which Crunchbase alternative has the most accurate funding data?

-Is PitchBook worth the price vs. Crunchbase?
+Is PitchBook worth the price compared to Crunchbase?

 What happened to Mattermark?